 Ads demand Shell finally end gas flaring that Ken Saro-Wiwa died trying to stop; they will begin running in New York City this week

 The ads that will begin airing this week demand an end to gas flaring, which harms Nigerians and exacerbates the climate crisis.
-The ads can be viewed at http://www.shellguilty.com/psa/.
-The campaign’s network has sent over 9,000 letters to Shell CEO, Jeroen van der Veer demanding an end to Shell’s practice of gas flaring in Nigeria.
+The ads can be viewed at https://www.shellguilty.com/psa/.
+The campaign’s network has sent over 9,000 letters to Shell CEO Jeroen van der Veer demanding an end to Shell’s practice of gas flaring in Nigeria.

 For more information about the ShellGuilty campaign visit www.ShellGuilty.com.
 The April 27 news release announcing the formation of the ShellGuilty campaign can be found here.

 U.S.: Elizabeth Bast, Friends of the Earth U.S., +1-202-641-7203, [email protected]

 U.S.: Steve Kretzmann, Oil Change International, +1-202-497-1033, [email protected]

 U.K.: Ben Amunwa, PLATFORM/Remember Saro-Wiwa, +44-207-357-0055, +44-7891-454-714, [email protected]